Pagure/pagure/doc/configuration.rst

 SMTP_SERVER
 ~~~~~~~~~~~

-This configuration key allows one to configure the SMTP server to use when
+This configuration key specifies the SMTP server to use when
 sending emails.

 Defaults to: ``localhost``.

 SMTP_PORT
 ~~~~~~~~~

-This configuration key allows one to define the SMTP server port.
+This configuration key specifies the SMTP server port.

 SMTP by default uses TCP port 25.
 The protocol for mail submission is the same, but uses port 587.